Bailiffs And High Court Writs (HCEO).

 Bailiff attended about a debt you KNEW NOTHING ABOUT

-If bailiffs unexpectedly confront you, apply to stay the execution of the writ and set aside the judgment.
-This action halts the enforcement process and cancels all bailiff fees and charges.
-Prompt action is essential as the enforcement power remains active until stayed by the court.
-Subsequently, you can recover any money taken and pursue compensation for breaches of enforcement regulations.
+If bailiffs have taken you by surprise, you may apply to stay the execution of the writ and set aside the judgment.
+This action will immediately stop enforcement and the accrual of bailiff's fees.
+Remember, enforcement powers are active until the court intervenes.
+By acting promptly, you can reclaim any money or goods taken and seek compensation for breaches of enforcement regulations.

 • Learn More

-If you dispute the entirety or part of the judgment debt, apply to stay the writ of control and set aside or vary the original judgment.
-Should you demonstrate that you were unaware of the original judgment until after its date, particularly in cases of a default judgment and can provide evidence such as a change of address, an incorrect address on the judgment, or being away from the judgment address due to work commitments, you may request to suspend the writ of control and apply to set aside the original judgment.
-This action will also stop enforcement proceedings and cancel all the bailiff's fees and charges.
+If you contest all or part of the judgment debt, apply to stay the writ of control and set aside or vary the original judgment if you were unaware of the judgment until after the court issued it, perhaps due to reasons like a change of address, an incorrect address on the judgment, or being away from the judgment address.
+In that case, you can apply to stay the writ of control and set aside the original judgment.
+This will bring relief as it stops enforcement and cancels the bailiff's fees.

 • Learn More

-• You did not get a NOTICE OF ENFORCEMENT (NOE)
+• The bailiff did not give you a NOTICE OF ENFORCEMENT (NOE)

 • Learn More